hackclub/horizon/the-hackathon/swag.md

 I placed the components onto the back of the PCB -- in order to make assembly cheaper (by placing parts only on one side), I used a side mounted LED and used no soldermask and no copper to create a translucent window, so the LED light could shine through to the front.

 And here's the final PCB!
+I think it turned out really cute, although some of the details (the Hack Club flag on the back) were not super clear.
+If I were to do it again, I'd make sure all the designs are big enough to be clearly printed.

 <div>
 <img width="350" alt="the front of the finished keychain" src="https://user-images.githubusercontent.com/63619830/229934867-dd5cc940-c605-425b-8b49-a691947624be.jpg">